 - Breathing Changes: Cats in pain may have a faster and more shallow breathing pattern than normal.
 They may also pant.
 You may even notice a change in the movement of the abdominal muscles and/or those of the chest.
 Both of these sets of muscles are involved in the breathing process.

-- Heart and Pulse Changes: Painful cats will often have an increased heart/pulse rate The rate often noticeably speeds up when the painful area is touched or moved.
-Take a pet first aid course, or ask your veterinarian or one of the clinic technicians to show you how to check and measure your cat’s heart and/or pulse rate.
+- Heart and Pulse Changes: Painful cats will often have an increased heart/pulse rate.
+The rate often noticeably speeds up when the painful area is touched or moved.
+Take a pet first aid course, or ask your veterinarian or one of the clinic's nurses to show you how to check and measure your cat’s heart and/or pulse rate.

-- Purring: Just because your cat is purring does not mean he isn’t in pain.
+- Purring: Just because your cat is purring does not mean they aren't in pain.
 If your cat is purring while showing any of the other signs here, the purring may be pain related.
 In fact, purring may actually increase in a cat experiencing pain.

 - Eye Changes: The eyes can be strong indicators of pain in cats.
 This is true both for eye pain itself and for pain elsewhere in their body.
 Often times pain elsewhere in the body will result in larger (dilated) pupils, while pain in the eye(s) can result in either larger or smaller (constricted) pupils – depending on the underlying injury or disease process, and whether one or both eyes are affected.
 Squinting may indicate pain, either in the squinting eye(s) or elsewhere in the body.
 Similarly, a “bloodshot” appearance can indicate pain in the affected eye(s).